 This page contains unmarked spoilers.
 You Have Been Warned!

 Picking up one month after the events of Sakura Wars 2: Thou Shalt Not Die, our hero Ichiro Ogami (voiced by Akio Suyama) arrives in Paris to lead the Paris Combat Revue, a new combat unit based on the Imperial Combat Revue.
-Headquartered at the cabaret club Les Chattes Noires, the group consists of clumsy nun-in-training Erica Fontaine (Noriko Hidaka), temperamental noblewoman Glycine Bleumer (Saeko Shimazu), Vietnamese circus magician Coquelicot (Etsuko Kozakura), Italian-Romanian pyrokinetic criminal Lobelia Carlini (Kikuko Inoue), and French-Japanese noblewoman Hanabi Kitaoji (Yoshino Takamori).
-With the assistance of their leader Isabel "Grand-Mère" Lilac (Keiko Aizawa), they must stop the Paris Phantoms, as well as the jester Salu (Minami Takayama) from terrorizing Paris.
+Headquartered at the cabaret club Les Chattes Noires, the group consists of clumsy nun-in-training Erica Fontaine (Noriko Hidaka), temperamental noblewoman Glycine Bleumer (Saeko Shimazu), Vietnamese circus magician Coquelicot (Etsuko Kozakura), Italian-Romanian criminal Lobelia Carlini (Kikuko Inoue), and French-Japanese widow Hanabi Kitaoji (Yoshino Takamori).
+With the assistance of their leader Isabel "Grand-Mère" Lilac (Keiko Aizawa), they must stop the Phantoms of Paris, as well as the jester Salu (Minami Takayama) from terrorizing Paris.

 Two OVA series were also made, both produced by Radix.
 The first, École de Paris, was released in 2003 and focuses on the combat revue's exploits before and during the early events of Is Paris Burning?.
 The second, Le Nouveau Paris, was released from 2004 to 2005, and picks up shortly after the events of the game.

 - All There in the Manual: The unfinished prequel novel reveals that a British weapon experiment accidentally destroyed the boat Hanabi and Philippe were on.